Passo Pordoi Area Rock Climbing

 Sass Pordoi.
 A great 12-pitch 5.8 route, the Mar...

 The Piz Pordoi in the broad peak that is easily distinguished by the black water steaks running down the north-west face.
 This is a large face that contains some long and enjoyable routes.
 Due to the length of the routes, the rock quality can vary.
 Overall the climbing is good and some of the finest long routes at the grade can be found here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Piz Pordoi:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Passo Pordoi Area:

 South Pillar, a.k.a.
 Mariakante 5.7+ 5a 15 V+ 13 MVS 4b

 : ... : Piz Pordoi

 The start of the route is in a gully system that is undercut by a few feet.
 To verify you are in the right place, look up for a small tower to the left and the main wall on the right.
 Pitch 1 (20m): Getting off the ground is one of the cruxes of the route due to the undercut start.
 Once established on the rock in the gully, head up and slightly left clipping a few pitons to a big single bolt anchor with rings in the gully.
 Careful with the loose rock in the gullyyour belayer will appreciate...[more]
 Browse More Classics in International